Diesel fuel: Fuel value and price

-About 86.1% of diesel fuel mass is carbon, and when burned, it offers a net heating value of 43.1 MJ/kg as opposed to 43.2 MJ/kg for gasoline.
-Due to the higher density, diesel fuel offers a higher volumetric energy density: the density of EN 590 diesel fuel is defined as 0.820 to 0.845 kg/L at 15 C, about 9.0–13.9% more than EN 228 gasoline (petrol)'s 0.720–0.775 kg/L at 15 °C, which should be put into consideration when comparing volumetric fuel prices.
-The emissions from diesel are 73.25 g/MJ, just slightly lower than for gasoline at 73.38 g/MJ.
+About 86.1% of diesel fuel mass is carbon, and when burned, it offers a net heating value of 43.1 MJ/kg as opposed to 43.2 MJ/kg for petrol.
+Due to the higher density, diesel fuel offers a higher volumetric energy density: the density of EN 590 diesel fuel is defined as 0.820 to 0.845 kg/L at 15 C, about 9.0–13.9% more than EN 228 petrol's 0.720–0.775 kg/L at 15 °C, which should be put into consideration when comparing volumetric fuel prices.
+The emissions from diesel are 73.25 g/MJ, just slightly lower than for petrol at 73.38 g/MJ.

-Diesel fuel is generally simpler to refine from petroleum than gasoline.
+Diesel fuel is generally simpler to refine from petroleum than petrol.
 Additional refining is required to remove sulfur, which contributes to a sometimes higher cost.
-In many parts of the United States and throughout the United Kingdom and Australia, diesel fuel may be priced higher than petrol per gallon or liter.
-Reasons for higher-priced diesel include the shutdown of some refineries in the Gulf of Mexico, diversion of mass refining capacity to gasoline production, and a recent transfer to ultra-low-sulfur diesel (ULSD), which causes infrastructural complications.
+In many parts of the United States and throughout the United Kingdom and Australia, diesel fuel may be priced higher than petrol per gallon or litre.
+Reasons for higher-priced diesel include the shutdown of some refineries in the Gulf of Mexico, diversion of mass refining capacity to petrol production, and a recent transfer to ultra-low-sulfur diesel (ULSD), which causes infrastructural complications.
 In Sweden, a diesel fuel designated as MK-1 (class 1 environmental diesel) is also being sold.
 This is a ULSD that has a lower aromatics content, with a limit of 5%.
 This fuel is slightly more expensive to produce than regular ULSD.
 In Germany, the fuel tax on diesel fuel is about 28% lower than the petrol fuel tax.